andyhomecode/mac-se-monitor/README.md

 Good news is the Mac Video ouput of the test pattern still works and it boots up on its own now that the HDMI RGB input isn't blocking the FASTRD_N.

+2025 07 20 ---  Resuming work.
+Pulled out all the wires between the HDMI decoder and the FPGA.
+Going to start clean, just using control lines and the most-significant bit of each color.

+First going to check the outputs on the HDMI line with the oscilloscope.
+Make sure they're what I'm expecting.

+Then plug into the FPGA.

 ## Project Overview